mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ## Persistence - Access Keys

 AWS supports multiple ways for allowing authenticated users to send requests.
-For GUI, we can use passwords to log in and access the available service.
+For GUI, we can use passwords to log in and access the available services.
 For CLI, AWS provides the `Access Key` that allows a user to make authenticated requests.
 An `Access Key` consists of two parts, namely `Access Key ID` and `Secret Access Key`.

 > As per AWS docs, a user can have a maximum of **two** access keys active at once.
 {: .prompt-info}